typpo/quickchart-js/README.md

 Note that short URLs expire after a few days for users of the free service.
 You can [subscribe](https://quickchart.io/pricing/) to keep them around longer.

+### getSignedUrl(): string

+Returns a URL that displays the chart image.
+It is signed with your user account to bypass rate limitations.

 ### toBinary(): Promise<Buffer>

 Creates a binary buffer that contains your chart image.